amroghoneim/Disaster-Response-Pipeline/README.md

 ### Description of files:

-The diagram below shows the repo directory tree and description for each file:
+Below shows the repo directory tree and description for each file:
 ```
 -app
 	->templates